mgsosna/mattsosna.com/_posts/data_engineering/2022-04-24-AWS-Storage.md

 So let's actually create a bucket.
 We can do this from the console like this:

 <img src="{{ site.baseurl }}/images/data_engineering/aws/storage/create_bucket.png">

+When we create a bucket, we need to give it a name.
+This needs to globally distinct across all AWS buckets.

 **ACL:** Access Control List